 - When you’ve finished cooking your custard, and it’s looking a little lumpy, just strain it through a sieve.
 Problem solved!

 - If you want to avoid a thin skin/film forming on top of your custard as it cools, you can either place some cling wrap (please, if you have access to it, use a biodegradable one) right on top of the custard or just give it a quick whisk with your hand-held electric whisk.
 I always use the latter option, and it works perfectly fine.

 - If you want to reheat it and it’s a little too thick, add a splash of plant milk and stir it over low heat until warmed up.

 - Want a chocolate custard?
-Just add 1-2 tbsp of cacao/cocoa powder or some vegan dark chocolate (up to ¼ cup) if you have a really sweet tooth.
+Just add 1-2 tablespoons of cacao/cocoa powder or some vegan dark chocolate (up to ¼ cup) if you have a really sweet tooth.